its-tushar-bit/sonatype-firewall-extension/insight-brain-tenancy/readme.md

 For MTIQ the initial step for on-boarding any new customer, will be to ensure the DB is set up for them.
 This includes the schema creation and the proper creation and population of the tables, this is what we call the tenant provisioning process.
 For tenant provisioning we have created a new admin endpoint.
-You can run the next commands to provision a new tenant:
+You can run the next command to provision a new tenant:

 #### For Local Development
 ```bash